ranaroussi/yfinance/CONTRIBUTING.md

 ## Unit tests

-Tests have been written using the built-in Python module `unittest`.
-Examples:
+Tests have been written using `pytest`.
+You can run them with:

-- Run all tests: `python -m unittest discover -s tests`
+- Run all tests: `pytest tests/`

 https://ranaroussi.github.io/yfinance/development/testing.html

-> See the [Developer Guide](https://ranaroussi.github.io/yfinance/development/contributing.html#GIT-STUFF) for more information.
+> See the [Developer Guide](https://ranaroussi.github.io/yfinance/development) for more information.